redhat-sap/sap-workshops/sap-smart-management/README.md

     Upgraded python3-unbound-1.7.3-8.el8.x86_64   @@System
 ```

-In this example all the existing erratas have been applied, so the Errata information should be empty now.
+In this example all the existing errata have been applied, so the Errata information should be empty now.

 [![smart-errata-list](img/errata_empty.png)](https://redhat-sap.github.io/sap-workshops/sap-smart-management/img/errata_empty.png)